Skip to content

 Save it as the file prepare-for-opencv.sh.

-Distinguish Running Environments
+Differentiate Running Environments

-If you need to distinguish between environments, you can read $1 and check whether its value is server or worker.
+To differentiate environments, you can read $1 and check whether its value is server or worker.

-Example Bash code for distinguishing environments:
+Example Bash code for differentiation:

 Bash